fpichardom/HapNetworkView/readme.md

 # Launch software

   We have included all three systems in a single compressed package.
 Users can download and use the appropriate system as needed.
+Please use the Java 8 as we compiled the code using Java 8 and the JavaFX package is included in this version.

   1. For Windows: a simple double-click on "HapNetworkView_1.0_windows.bat" initiates the software